How to Backup and Restore WordPress Website

 Step 2: Backup WordPress Website

 Did you know you can configure Updraft to automatically back up your site?
-Simply find the settings in the “settings” tab.
+Find the settings in the “Settings” tab.

 The files can be saved locally on your server, or you can configure Updraft to offload the backup to S3, Dropbox, and many other providers.